activecm/rita-legacy/Readme.md

       * Let's say you have two sets of logs to analyze
         * `/share/bro_logs/networkA`
         * `/share/bro_logs/networkB`
-      * A correct Bro config would look like
+      * A correct Bro config section would look like
       ```yaml
       Bro:
           LogPath: /share/bro_logs/
           DBPrefix: MyCompany_
           DirectoryMap:
             networkA: A